 Senate Bill No. 1868 seeks to regulate kratom and kratom products in Texas by amending the Health and Safety Code, which includes redesignating Chapter 444 as Chapter 445 and introducing new definitions such as "kratom processor" and "kratom retailer."
 The bill mandates that kratom products be tested by accredited laboratories for safety and proper labeling before sale.
-It establishes criminal offenses related to the sale and distribution of kratom, particularly to individuals under 21, and significantly increases civil penalties for violations, with fines escalating from $2,500 for the first offense to $10,000 for subsequent violations.
-The bill also addresses issues of adulteration and contamination, prohibiting certain substances and regulating sales near schools.
+It establishes criminal offenses related to the sale of kratom products to individuals under 21 years of age and imposes increased civil penalties for violations, with fines escalating from $2,500 for the first offense to $10,000 for subsequent violations.
+The bill also addresses issues of adulteration and contamination, prohibiting certain substances and the sale of kratom products near schools.

 Statutes affected: